Unboxed-Software/solana-course/content/token-swap.md

 In exchange for providing liquidity, depositors receive LP-tokens representing their fractional ownership of all A and B tokens in the pool.
 At any time, liquidity providers may redeem their LP-token in exchange for tokens A and B at the current "fair" exchange rate as determined by the curve.
 When liquidity is withdrawn, tokens A and/or B are transferred into the user's token accounts and the user's LP-token are burned.

-The token swap program has two variations of withdraw instructions.
+The Token Swap Program has two variations of withdraw instructions.
 One allows users to only withdraw tokens from one side of the swap pool at a time.
 The other allows for withdraws from both sides of the swap pool at the same time.

 We can withdraw both tokens at the same time using the `TokenSwap.withdrawAllTokenTypesInstruction` helper function which requires the following arguements:
 1. `tokenSwap` - the token swap state account